-A Consultation Statement and a Sustainability Appraisal have been published to accompany this SPD and they are available to view on or to be downloaded from the Council's Web Site - www.selby.gov.uk - and also in hard copy on request.
+A Consultation Statement and a Sustainability Appraisal have been published to accompany this SPD.
+They can be viewed on or be downloaded from the Council's Web Site - www.selby.gov.uk - and can be viewed and purchased in hard copy from the District Council's Principal Office.